 We have that $A_4^{(n+1)}=A_5^{(n)}\sqcup A_6^{(n)}.$ We can divide $L_ny_n$ into the cosets:

-We expect that some of the cosets have cycle data corresponding to $A_4^{(n)}$ and others to $A_5^{(n)}.$ We distinguish three cases.
-The cosets $H_ngy_n,H_ngx_ny_n$ and $H_ngx_n^2y_n$ with $g$ a coset of $K_n/H_n.$ We compute $H_ngy_n.$
+We expect that some of the cosets have cycle data corresponding to $A_4^{(n)}$, and others to $A_5^{(n)}.$ We distinguish three cases.
+The cosets $H_ngy_n,H_ngx_ny_n$ and $H_ngx_n^2y_n$ with $g$ a coset of $K_n/H_n.$ We compute $H_ngy_n,$

-We notice that we have two disjoint cycles, the one corresponding to the first two coordinates and the other corresponding to the third coordinate.
+We observe two disjoint cycles: one corresponding to the first two coordinates and the other to the third coordinate.
 Moreover, if we compute the square, we will obtain the same cycle structure $C$ in the first two coordinates.
-Moreover, $dC$ has the cycle structure of the first two coordinates of $H_ngy_n.$ We then compute the square and obtain:
+Moreover, $dC$ has the same cycle structure as the first two coordinates of $H_ngy_n.$ We then compute the square and obtain:

 Then we deduce that: